Skip to content

 It has been well documented that gender bias in data – that is, data where men are the norm – leads to an inaccurate reflection of women’s lived experiences.
 In 2022, UN Women estimated that it would take 22 years to close the gender data gap to adequately assess the implementation of the SDGs and concluded that no one country had all the necessary data available.
 The UN Women’s Women Count initiative, which aims to support countries in defining, collecting and using gender statistics, identified the following overarching challenges which lead to the lack of gender data: a) weak policy space; b) technical and financial barriers; and c) lack of access and limited capacity of users.

 This project aims to address these intra-generational challenges in several ways.
 First, it will help understand the gender-data reality and rhetoric of official statistics providers in the selected countries.
 While the European Institute for Gender Equality (EIGE) collects and presents some country-level gender disaggregated statistics, it does not provide an overview of national resources and data availability.
 The project will also conduct a similar assessment of Eurostat’s resources and presented data.
-As statistical data collection applies a binary gender definition, the data-related focus of the project is on the differentiation between female and male categories of data.
-This does not represent any judgment whatsoever on a broader definition of gender, and the project does not advocate for any limitations in defining gender, but follows the statistical approach to gender-disaggregated data (GDD) according to the categories of male, female and total.
+Statistical data collection most commonly applies a disaggregation by biological sex (i.e., a binary definition of sex).
+However, gender-disaggregated data (i.e., reflecting social identities) play an important role in framing social policies.
+Contributions can focus either on sex-disaggregated or on gender-disaggregated data and/or apply a comparative perspective to both types of data to allow for a broad perspective on the subject area.
+The project does not apply any type of judgement whatsoever on a broader definition of gender, and it does not advocate for any limitations in defining gender.
+Rather, it acknowledges that GDD provide deeper insights into a broad range of social and gender-related realities.

 Second, the project will highlight the non-economic aspect of gender-data availability, capturing the broader wellbeing of women and girls.